mimbres/neural-audio-fp/README.md

   <summary> Dataset installation </summary>

-  This dataset includes all music sources, background noise, impulse-reponses (IR) samples that can be used for reproducing the ICASSP results.
+  This dataset includes all music sources, background noises, impulse-reponses (IR) samples that can be used for reproducing the ICASSP results.

   #### Directory location